top of page

 3. Focus on Sustainable Practices

-Implementing sustainable building practices can lead to long-term savings.
+Implementing sustainable building, like ICF practices can lead to long-term savings.
 For example, using energy-efficient materials and systems can reduce utility costs for both developers and future occupants.
 Additionally, many local and state programs offer incentives for sustainable development, further lowering initial expenses.

 4. Leverage Technology